nealetw/Senior_Design_Project_Hackney_Neale/user_manual.md

 python cat_gan.py
 ```

 and the program will start running.
 You should verify that you have images (and properly formatted to be 128x128) in the directory CAT_GAN/catimages/test/cat/ and CAT_GAN/catimages/train/cat/.
+The images used were derived from [this dataset from Kaggle](https://www.kaggle.com/datasets/andrewmvd/animal-faces), and a copy of the final dataset used [can be downloaded here](https://drive.google.com/file/d/14gdn4IYF_e6sjUpqKFrYRyUs3lE6CzF2/view?usp=sharing)

 This program can take a long time to run, varying on the power of the computer it is run on.
 As it runs, the images it outputs will be in "/cat_gan/TrainingImages"